muzz-procogia/rmarkdown-techtalk/README.md

 ## Adding headers
 Here we use two hashes for the section called Datasets, and three to label each dataset, Investment Annual Summary and Investment Services Projects.
 Remember to place the hash at the start of the line and add a single space after the hash before the text.
 If you include a space or another character before the hash, the header won't render.
 Notice that the size of each header in the knit file is determined by the number of hashes before the text.

 if we want to include text within the code, we add a single hash before the text.
 This renders the text as a code comment within the code chunk.
-We'll discuss how and when to include code in the report later in the course.
+We'll discuss how and when to include code in the report later in the talk.

 There are many options for formatting text in a markdown file, including making the text bold, italicized, or strikethrough.
 To bold the text, we surround it with two sets of asterisks or underscores.
 To italicize it, we use one set of asterisks or a single set of underscores, and to strikethrough text, we surround the text with two sets of tildes.